The Clear Edge

 Problem 1: Score Inflation (Self-Grading Too Generously)

-Why it happens: Ego protection, confirmation bias
+• Why it happens: ego protection and confirmation bias.

 Problem 2: Fixing Wrong Tests First (Ignoring Dependencies)

-What it is: Fixing Test 7 (risk reversal) before fixing Test 3 (outcome measurability)
+• What it is: fixing Test 7 (risk reversal) before fixing Test 3 (outcome measurability).

-Why it happens: Easy fixes feel productive
+• Why it happens: easy fixes feel productive.

 Problem 3: Testing Once and Stopping (No Iteration)

-Why it happens: “Good enough” thinking
+• Why it happens: “Good enough” thinking.

-What it costs: Partial improvement.
-4/7 → 5/7 isn’t market-dominant.
-Still losing to 7/7 offers.
-Revenue improves slightly ($5K-$10K) but not maximally ($20K-$35K).
+• What it costs: only partial improvement—moving from 4/7 to 5/7 isn’t market-dominant, you’re still losing to 7/7 offers, and revenue might improve slightly ($5K–$10K) but not maximally ($20K–$35K).

-The Complete Math on This Protocol
+The Complete Math on the 7 Tests Scoring Protocol

 Typical starting point: